CashScript/cashscript/website/docs/guides/optimization.md

 >We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.

 It's worth considering whether optimizing the redeem script is necessary at all.
-If the contract is accepted by the network, and there is no glaring inefficiency in the bytecode, perhaps the best optimization is to not to obsess prematurely about things like blocksize.
+If the contract is accepted by the network, and there is no glaring inefficiency in the bytecode, perhaps the best optimization is to not to obsess prematurely about things like block size.